What To Do If You Failed a Job Interview

 If you fail an interview, try not to be too disappointed and too hard on yourself.

-Interviews are simply intended to determine whether you are the “right fit” for the open position.
-You won’t always be informed of the factors considered while making a hiring choice.
-Even though you did a fantastic job, there can be other variables at play.
+Even though you did a fantastic job, other variables can be at play.
 Many of these factors are out of your control.

 What is in your control?
 How you react and what you can improve to hopefully have better success next time.